-Matt is a painter and part time freelance writer.
+Matt is a painter and freelance writer.
 Matt writes about various topics and experiences, including online dating.

 When Your Girlfriend Dumps You Out of Nowhere